Loon Mountain Train

 Hop aboard the J.E.
 Henry Railroad, Loon’s historic steam train.
 This wood-fired locomotive railroad transports guests approximately 900 feet between the Octagon and Governor Adams Lodges.

-Winter: The train operates daily from mid-December through March.
+Winter: The train operates Fridays, Saturdays and Sundays, from mid-December through March.

 The J.E.
 Henry Railroad is a narrow-gauge railway, which means its wheelbase is narrower than that of larger passenger or freight trains.
 Cheap to build and well-suited to mountainous terrain, narrow gauge railways were used to haul timber out of the White Mountains during the early 20th century.